You’ve probably heard a lot about data catalog tools lately. Why?

 Yes, most data is meaningless, and therefore useless.
 However…

-Make your data meaningful
+Make your data meaningful by making it explainable

-Meaningful data is expressed in familiar, consistent business concepts.
+Explainable data is expressed in familiar, consistent business concepts.
 Everyone can find, understand, and use it to answer business questions.

 Forty-seven percent of respondents report untrustworthy or inaccurate insights from analytics due to poor data quality.
 Only 14 percent of stakeholders had a very good understanding of the data and that less than 60 percent of the data was well understood by stakeholders.

 There’s a world where explainable data is the new status quo.
 And it’s closer than you think.